 He was born in Enfield, Middlesex to Alfred & Frances Kidner.

-He was commisioned and became Scout Section Officer in Auxiliary Units.
+He was commissioned and became Scout Section Officer in Auxiliary Units.
+The visitor book at Bingham's Melcombe first recorded his arrival in Nov 1941.
 He subsequently joined the SAS and served in France and Germany.

 After the war, he went to Kenya and went into partnership on a farming estate, but gave it up after a year or so.